NovatecConsulting/react-workshop/src/testing-in-react.md

 ## Unit vs Integration vs End-to-End

-- Unit tests are for testing an isolated unit of a software projects
+- Unit tests are for testing an isolated unit of a software project
-- Integration tests are for testing groups of units and how they work together in a software projects
+- Integration tests are for testing groups of units and how they work together in a software project
-- End-to-end tests are involve testing an application's workflow from beginning to end.
+- End-to-end tests involve testing an application's workflow from beginning to end.
 This method aims to replicate real user scenarios to validate the system for integration and data integrity

 ## jest